vmware/hamlet/spec/service-discovery.md

 ## Federated Service Discovery API Endpoint Specification

-A federated service describes the properties that a service owner needs to expose to a federated SM (consumer) in order for it to be able to discover, reach, authenticate, and securely communicate.
-A federated service adds additional entries into the consumer SM internal service registry, so that auto-discovered services in the consumer SM can access/route to these federated services.
+A federated service describes the properties that a service owner needs to expose to a federated consumer platform in order for it to be able to discover, reach, authenticate, and securely communicate.
+A federated service adds additional entries into the consumer platform internal service registry, so that federated services can be auto-discovered in the consumer platform (as if they were local) and traffic routed to it.

-The federated service owner (server) will implement the following APIs.
+The federated owner platform (server) will implement the following APIs.

 ### registerConsumer

-Registers a federated SM (consumer) in a federated SM (owner), opens a server stream and sends the full federated service catalog to the client.
-Before registering, both client and server must have been authenticated and a secure TLS channel created.
+Registers a federated consumer platform in a federated owner platform.
+The owner opens a server stream and sends the full federated service catalog to the client.
+Before registering, both client and server must have been authenticated to each other and a secure TLS channel created.

 **Request message format** <br>